Killers0992/TwitchVrcAvatarOSC/README.md

 - ``SubPlans`` - NotSst, Prime, Tier1, Tier2, Tier3

-- ``ExecuteRandomActions`` - Can be used only if OscOutActions have more than 1 element.
+- ``ExecuteRandomAction`` - Can be used only if OscOutActions have more than 1 element.